google/comprehensive-rust/src/exercises/chromium/bringing-it-together.md

-# Bringing it together --- Exercise
+# Bringing It Together --- Exercise

 In this exercise, you're going to add a whole new Chromium feature, bringing together everything you already learned.

-## The brief from Product Management
+## The Brief from Product Management

 A community of pixies has been discovered living in a remote rainforest.
 It's important that we get Chromium for Pixies delivered to them as soon